pieterjanvc/seq2mgs/readme.txt

   * Packages: RSQLite, tidyverse (with dplyr 1.0+)
   * Precompiled versions: https://www.r-project.org/
     OR: https://docs.rstudio.com/resources/install-r/
-- bbmap (reformat.sh)
+- bbmap
   * https://jgi.doe.gov/data-and-tools/bbtools/bb-tools-user-guide/installation-guide/
-- sratoolkit (fasterq-dump)
+- sratoolkit
   * https://github.com/ncbi/sra-tools
   * Make sure to configure the tool before using it! https://github.com/ncbi/sra-tools/wiki/03.-Quick-Toolkit-Configuration
   NOTE: if you run this under a different user or root, you need to configure again

 Optional software
 - pigz
-  * If installed, zipping files will be faster on multi-core machines compared to gzip
+  * If installed, faster zipping with multi-cores

 IMPORTANT: Update the paths to all dependencies in the 'settings.txt' file if they are not in the default PATH